 Employ an outdoor water filter or purifier – For this purpose, LifeStraw water bottles are a great investment.
 They are perfect for converting any kind of available water into potable safe water.
-They remove bacteria, protozoa, and incorporate a carbon capsule that reduces chlorine, bad taste and odor.
+They remove bacteria, and protozoa, and incorporate a carbon capsule that reduces chlorine, bad taste, and odor.
 You may buy these bottles from this link – http://www.holidaymoods.net/camping-water-bottles.html

 Use Water Purification Tablets – Another effective method of purifying water is using purifying tablets such as chlorine.
-A lone tablet can decontaminate up to 25 liters of water, and a couple packs should be sufficient to last a couple weeks.
+A lone tablet can decontaminate up to 25 liters of water, and a couple of packs should be sufficient to last a couple of weeks.

 Avoid – Consumption of free-flowing river water should be avoided at best.
 There are plenty of taps available in small villages which may be used without hesitation.